-Health Science: Pharmacy Tech is a one-hour full-year health science course for senior level students.
-Acceptance into Pharmacy Tech is based on application.
+Pharmacology is a one-hour full-year health science course for senior level students.
+Acceptance into Pharmacology is based on a qualification packet.
 The prerequisite is Principles of Health Science and application.
 This course will provide opportunities for the student to complete in-depth advanced studies in a specialized field of health care.
-Pharmacy Tech 1-hour includes content for preparing students for the National Pharmacy Technician Certification Exam application required
+Pharmacology includes content for preparing students for a pharmacy technician certification exam.